 If you do end up receiving a PPD rating, you will probably receive some permanent partial disability benefits at some point in the future.
 The time that it takes for you to receive benefits can vary because you do not receive them while you are receiving temporary total or temporary partial disability benefits.

 This article will focus specifically on permanent partial disability ratings for shoulder injuries.
-If you want a more complete article about PPD benefits generally, this article I wrote provides a more in depth discussion of PPD benefits.
+If you want a more complete article about PPD benefits generally, this article provides a more in depth discussion of PPD benefits in general.

 How is my shoulder permanent partial disability rating determined?

 Your workers compensation authorized treating physician usually will determine your permanent partial disability rating for your shoulder injury.
 Georgia law requires them to use a book published by the American Medical Association called the Guides to the Evaluation of Permanent Impairment.